BorisFouotsa/BorisFouotsa.github.io/index.md

 ### Hello!
 Salut!
 Hallo!
 Grüezi!
 Ciao!
 Salam!
 Namaste!   你好!   Привет!

  \
 **News!
 In January 2026, I will join the [Systems and  Software Security (S3) Group](https://www.cs.manchester.ac.uk/research/expertise/systems-and-software-security/) at the [Department of Computer Science](https://www.cs.manchester.ac.uk) of The University of Manchester as a Lecturer.
-If you are interested in PhD positions in Isogeny-Based Cryptography, check [here](https://www.findaphd.com/phds/project/designing-isogeny-based-advanced-protocols/?p192695) and [there](https://www.findaphd.com/phds/project/isogeny-based-cryptography-foundations-and-cryptanalysis/?p192699), and get in touch at takoboris.lastname@manchester.ac.uk.**
+If you are interested in PhD positions in Isogeny-Based Cryptography, check [here](https://www.findaphd.com/phds/project/designing-isogeny-based-advanced-protocols/?p192695) and [there](https://www.findaphd.com/phds/project/isogeny-based-cryptography-foundations-and-cryptanalysis/?p192699), and get in touch at: takoboris dot fouotsa at manchester dot ac dot uk.**

  \
 Welcome to my webpage!
 I am Tako Boris Fouotsa, a Postdoctoral researcher at the [LASEC](https://lasec.epfl.ch) group at [EPFL](https://www.epfl.ch/en/), under the supervision of Professor [Serge Vaudenay](https://people.epfl.ch/serge.vaudenay).